-1.3.1 Eastern State Hospital (ESH) - is a 337-bed inpatient psychiatric hospital accredited by the Joint Commission and certified by the Centers for Medicare and Medicaid Services.
-ESH is located in Medical Lake, approximately 20 miles west of Spokane.
-ESH is one of two state-owned psychiatric hospitals for adults Washington and provides services to people in 20 eastern Washington counties.
-ESH provides evaluation and inpatient treatment for people with serious or long-term mental illness who have been referred to the hospital through the behavioral health organizations/managed care organizations when they have received a civil court order for involuntary treatment (see RCW 71.05) or through the criminal court system when they have received a forensic court order for involuntary treatment- (see RCW 10.77).
+1.3.1 Eastern State Hospital (ESH) is a 287-bed inpatient psychiatric hospital which is accredited by the Joint Commission and certified by the Centers for Medicare and Medicaid Services (CMS).
+ESH is located in the city of Medical Lake, approximately 20 miles west of Spokane.
+ESH is one of two stateowned psychiatric hospitals for adults in the state of Washington and it provides services to individuals in 20 eastern Washington counties.
+ESH provides evaluation and inpatient treatment for individuals with serious or long-term mental illness that have been referred to the hospital through the Behavioral Health Organizations (BHOs)/Managed Care Organizations (MCOs) when individuals have received a civil court order for involuntary treatment (see RCW 71.05) or through the criminal justice system when individuals have received a forensic court order for involuntary treatment- (see RCW 10.77).

-The Forensic Services Unit -is a 175 bed inpatient unit for patients who enter the forensic (legal) unit at ESH through the criminal court system.
+The Forensic Services Unit (FSU) - FSU is a 95 bed inpatient unit for patients who enter the forensic (legal) unit at ESH through the criminal justice system.
 Evaluation and treatment services are provided for adults prior to their trial, after they are convicted, or after they are acquitted by reason of insanity.

-1.3.2 Western State Hospital - is located in Lakewood and is one of the largest psychiatric hospitals west of the Mississippi with more than 800 beds and 2,700 employees.
-WSH provides evaluation and inpatient treatment services for people with serious or long-term mental illness in 20 western Washington counties.
-Patients are referred to the hospital through a behavioral health organization/managed care organization when they meet the criteria for involuntary treatment through the civil system (see RCW 71.05) or through the criminal court system (see RCW 10.77).
+1.3.2 Western State Hospital (WSH) is located in the city of Lakewood and is one of the largest psychiatric hospitals west of the Mississippi with more than 800 beds and 2700 employees.
+WSH provides evaluation and inpatient treatment services for individuals with serious or long-term mental illness in 20 western Washington counties.
+Patients are referred to the hospital through a Behavioral Health Organization (BHO)/Managed Care Organization (MCO) when individuals meet the criteria for involuntary treatment through the civil system (see RCW 71.05) or through the criminal justice system (see RCW 10.77).

-The Gage Center of Forensic Excellence - is located on the WSH campus and serves clients who have been committed to the hospital under criminal proceedings (RCW 10.77).
-These clients include defendants undergoing inpatient evaluation for competency to stand trial and/or mental state at the time of the criminal offense, as well as clients who have been found Not Guilty by Reason of Insanity.
-The Center of Forensic Excellence contains five treatment units that primarily house patients undergoing forensic evaluation/competency restoration and six treatment units that house NGRI patients.
-There are presently 424 beds allocated to forensic patients.
+The Center for Forensic Services (CFS) is located on the WSH campus and serves clients who have been committed to the hospital under criminal proceedings (RCW 10.77).
+These clients include defendants undergoing inpatient evaluation for competency to stand trial and/or mental state at the time of the criminal offense, as well as clients who have been found Not Guilty by Reason of Insanity (NGRI).
+The CFS contains five treatment units which primarily house patients that are undergoing forensic evaluation/competency restoration and six treatment units which house NGRI patients.
+There are presently 330 beds allocated to forensic patients.

-1.3.3 Residential Treatment Facilities - in 2016, DSHS collaborated with Correct Care Recovery Solutions and Wellpath Recovery Solutions to establish two new residential treatment facilities that provide inpatient competency restoration services for adults.
-The Maple Lane Competency Restoration Program is a 30-bed facility operated out of the Cascade Cottage on the former Maple Lane School campus in Centralia.
-The Yakima Competency Restoration Program was a 24-bed facility in Yakima.
-This facility closed effective July 31, 2021.
-These RTFs are described in more detail in Section 4.2 of the guidebook.
-In 2019, Fore Steilacoom Competency Restoration Program opened on WSH grounds offering 30 beds and managed by BHA.
+In 2016, DSHS established through a collaboration between Correct Care Recovery Solutions two new Residential Treatment Facilities (RTF) to provide inpatient competency restoration services for adults.
+The Maple Lane Competency Restoration Program is a 30 bed facility operated out of the Cascade Cottage on the former Maple Lane School campus in Centralia.
+The Yakima Competency Restoration Center is a 24 bed facility in Yakima.
+These RTF's are described in more detail in Section 4.2 of the guidebook.